Frequently Asked Questions

 - courses must have been taken at an institution that is recognized by TRU

-- students must have official transcripts sent to TRU to assess (Note: Student transcripts must be sent to TRU directly by the training institutions registrar without passing through the student's hands)
+- students must have official transcripts sent to TRU to assess (transcripts must be sent to TRU directly by the issuing institution without passing through the student's hands)

-Should you wish to pursue this route, please have the originating institution send your transcripts to Admission Services.
+Should you wish to pursue this route, please have the originating institution send your transcripts to OL Admissions.

 Prior Learning Assessment and Recognition (PLAR) is intended to assess recent informal learning and not-for-credit courses taken through Continuing Education.